vpodpecan/brapi-python/README.md

     sudo /etc/rc.d/rc.nginx restart
     ```
     on Slackware Linux and test your configuration by visiting [http://localhost](http://localhost).
-    If you see the *502 Bad Gateway* page it means that nginx is working and you should proceed to the next step to configure the application server.
-The error message simply tells you that nginx forwarded the request which was then not handled by the application server.
+    If you see the *502 Bad Gateway* page it means that Nginx is working and you should proceed to the next step to configure the application server.
+The error message simply tells you that Nginx forwarded the request which was then not handled by the application server.

+4. If you have an active firewall you may need to allow Nginx to communicate on ports 80 and 443.
+On Ubuntu systems use the following command:
+    ```sh
+    sudo ufw allow 'Nginx Full'
+    ```

-### Application server
+#### Application server

-We will use the `uWSGI` applicaton server to serve requests comming to our Django application from our `nginx` HTTP server.
+We will use the `uWSGI` applicaton server to serve the requests comming to our Django application from our Nginx HTTP server.

 1. First, copy your `uwsgi.ini.sample` into `uwsgi.ini` and edit according to your settings.
 Note that if you are using the suggested directory and socket file locations there is no need to change the default configuration.
     ```sh